 - Within influence

 Don’t expect to be great at setting stretch goals from day one and do not worry if you’re not able to reach your stretch goals in your first attempt with OKRs.
 I’ll share a personal example to show how we use stretch goals in my team.

-At the start of the year we knew that we needed to reach half a million in revenue but instead of setting our revenue objective to be 500 000 we set it at 650 000.
-At the end of each quarter we evaluate our progress and adjusted our Key Results for the coming quarter.
-This exercise allowed us to hit our yearly goal at the end of second quarter!
+At the start of the year, we knew that we needed to reach half a million in revenue but instead of setting our revenue objective to be 500 000 we set it at 650 000.
+At the end of each quarter, we evaluate our progress and adjust our Key Results for the coming quarter.
+This exercise allowed us to hit our yearly goal at the end of second-quarter!